To,

 3. Dividend on Equity Shares

-There have been no material changes and commitments, which affect the financial position of the Company subsequent to the close of the financial year ended March 31, 2022 and till the date of this report.
+There have been no material changes and commitments, which affect the financial position of the Company subsequent to the close of the financial year ended March 31, 2023 and till the date of this report, which forms a part of the Annual Report.

-The Company has two wholly owned subsidiaries and two step-down subsidiaries as on March 31, 2022.
+As defined under the Companies Act, the Company has 3 wholly owned subsidiary companies and 2 step down subsidiaries as on March 31, 2023.
 There has been no material change in the nature of the business of the subsidiaries.

 a.
 Speciality Hospitality UK Limited was incorporated as a private limited company, limited by shares (bearing company number 10927982) on August 22, 2017, registered with The Registrar of Companies for England and Wales, having its registered office at 134 Buckingham Palace Road, London, SW1W 9SA, United Kingdom.